lammps/lammps/doc/src/read_data.rst

 :doc:`mass <mass>` command in the input script.
 This section cannot be used for atom styles that define a mass for individual atoms - e.g. :doc:`atom_style sphere <atom_style>`.

+Using type labels instead of atom type numbers is only allowed if the type label has been defined by the :doc:`labelmap <labelmap>` command or a Atom Type Labels section earlier in the data file.
+See the :doc:`Howto type labels <Howto_type_labels>` doc page for the allowed syntax of type labels and a general discussion of how type labels can be used.

 ----------